-SSI_ENABLE_UPDATE Selects the SSI port as the port for communicating with the boot loader.
-Selects the I2C port as the port for communicating with the I2C ENABLE UPDATE boot loader.
-Specifies the I2C address of the boot loader.
-I2C SLAVE ADDR ■ This value must be defined if I2C ENABLE UPDATE is defined.
-ENET ENABLE UPDATE Selects Ethernet update via the BOOTP/TFTP protocol.
-Enables the use of the Ethernet status LED outputs to indi-ENET ENABLE LEDS cate traffic and connection status.
-Specifies the hard coded MAC address for the Ethernet in-ENET_MAC_ADDR? terface.
-There are six individual values (ENET MAC ADDRO through ENET_MAC_ADDR5) that provide the bytes of the MAC address, where ENET_MAC_ADDRO though ENET_MAC_ADDR2 provide the organizationally unique identifier (OUI) and ENET_MAC_ADDR3 through ENET_MAC_ADDR5 provide the extension identifier.
+ENET_MAC_ADDR?
+Specifies the hard coded MAC address for the Ethernet in- terface.
+There are six individual values (ENET_MAC_ADDR0 through ENET_MAC_ADDR5) that provide the six bytes of the MAC address, where ENET_MAC_ADDR0 though ENET_MAC_ADDR2 provide the organizationally unique identifier (OUI) and ENET_MAC_ADDR3 through ENET_MAC_ADDR5 provide the extension identifier.
 If these values are not provided, the MAC address will be extracted from the user registers.
-Specifies the name of the BOOTP server from which to re-ENET BOOTP SERVER quest information.
-The use of this specifier allows a boardspecific BOOTP server to co-exist on a network with the DHCP server that may be part of the network infrastructure.
+ENET_BOOTP_SERVER Specifies the name of the BOOTP server from which to re- quest information.
+The use of this specifier allows a board- specific BOOTP server to co-exist on a network with the DHCP server that may be part of the network infrastructure.
 The BOOTP server provided by Texas Instruments requires that this be set to "tiva".
-Selects USB update via Device Firmware Update class.
-USB_ENABLE_UPDATE The USB vendor ID published by the DFU device.
-This value USB_VENDOR_ID is the TI Tiva vendor ID.
-Change this to the vendor ID you have been assigned by the USB-IF. ■ This value must be defined if USB_ENABLE_UPDATE is defined.
-USB PRODUCT ID The USB device ID published by the DFU device.
-If you are using your own vendor ID, chose a device ID that is different uct ID here.
+USB_ENABLE_UPDATE Selects USB update via Device Firmware Update class.
+USB_VENDOR_ID The USB vendor ID published by the DFU device.
+This value is the TI Tiva vendor ID.
+Change this to the vendor ID you have been assigned by the USB-IF.
+This value must be defined if USB_ENABLE_UPDATE is defined.
+USB_PRODUCT_ID The USB device ID published by the DFU device.
+If you are using your own vendor ID, chose a device ID that is different from the ID you use in non-update operation.
+If you have sublicensed TI's vendor ID, you must use an assigned prod- uct ID here. defined.
+USB_DEVICE_ID Selects the BCD USB device release number published in the device descriptor.
+This value must be defined if USB_ENABLE_UPDATE is defined.
+USB_MAX_POWER Sets the maximum power consumption that the DFU device will report to the USB host in the configuration descriptor.
+Units are milliamps.
+This value must be defined if USB_ENABLE_UPDATE is defined.
+USB_BUS_POWERED Specifies whether the DFU device reports to the host that it is self-powered (defined as 0) or bus-powered (defined as 1).